raguyazhin/Devops/XL Deploy - XL Release/install-xldeploy-xlrelease-docker-compose.md

 # Install XL Deploy and XL Release using Docker Compose

+## Pre-requistes:

+* Choose at least small or medium instance type (8GB RAM)
+* ports 4516 and 5516 needs to be opened.
+* 4516 for XL Deploy.
+* 5516 for XL Release.

 ## Step 1

 ### Install Docker and Docker Compose on Instance